 If you want to add participatory CPD hours you could set up a study group to discuss what you have learnt with colleagues, and add evidence to ‘Other CPD’ in your Learning Passport.
 You can also write a reflective account on what you have learnt through studying the unit and how it will help you to improve your practice, and store this in you Learning Passport.

-On the unit’s home page you can see which parts you have completed by checking the progress bar in each block.
+On each unit’s home page the progress bars in the section blocks show you which you have completed.
 If the bar is not completely white you have not completed that section.
-Go into that section and click on the progress bar in the top right hand corner to see which questions or elements you have not completed.
+You can see which parts you have not completed by entering the section and clicking the progress bar in the top right of the screen.

 You can return to a completed unit at any time until it is updated, for example to use as a reference resource or find a key document.
 However you cannot retake a unit to improve your score until 48 hours after the previous attempt.

 Yes, you can retake a unit if you don’t gain a pass mark or wish to improve your score.
-However, you cannot retake a unit until at least 48 hours after you have finished your previous attempt.
+However, you must wait at least 48 hours after you have finished your previous attempt.
 If you retake a unit this will reset your score on your Learning Passport and certificate.

 Unfortunately, this can happen if you complete a unit on a shared device and another person did not sign out of nursingtimes.net before you used the system.
-If you use a shared device, check that you are logged in on nursingtimes.net before going to your Learning Passport, where your name will be displayed.
+If you use a shared device, check that you are logged in on nursingtimes.net before navigating to the NT Portfolio.
+Your name will be displayed.

-Your Passport can take up to 2 hours to update, but if your unit has not appeared after this time, check that you completed the Final assessment after completing the learning unit, and that you gained a pass mark (80% or above for all units except Drug calculations in practice, which is 100%).
-Units do not appear in your Learning Passport until you have passed your final assessment.
+Your portfolio can take up to 2 hours to update, but if your unit has not appeared after this time, check that you completed the Final assessment after completing the unit, and that you gained a pass mark (80% or above for all units except Drug calculations in practice, which is 100%).
+Units do not appear in your portfolio until you have passed your final assessment.

-Your Learning Passport displays activities in the three years prior to the revalidation date in your profile.
-To see a previous revalidation period, go to ‘My details’ in your passport, and click ‘Edit profile’.
+Your portfolio displays activities in the three years prior to the revalidation date in your profile.
+To see a previous revalidation period, click on the dates of your current period and previous periods will appear in a drop-down list.

 Yes you can.
 Please email email@example.com or call +44 (0)20 3033 2626 (Monday to Friday 9:00-17:00) with your email address and billing details.
 They will be able to transfer your existing details to your organisation account and cancel your direct debit.

-If you do not renew your subscription or your employer does not renew its organisational subscription you will be unable to access your Learning Passport.
-You should download your evidence before your subscription lapses; if you forget to do this, email our customer services team at: email@example.com or telephone: +44 (0)20 3033 2626 (Monday to Friday 9:00-17:00).
+If you do not renew your subscription or your employer does not renew its organisational subscription you will be unable to access your portfolio, so you should download your evidence before your subscription lapses.
+If you forget to do this, email our customer services team at: firstname.lastname@example.org or telephone: +44 (0)20 3033 2626 (Monday to Friday 9:00-17:00).

-If you take out a new subscription please use the same email address you used for your lapsed subscription.
-This will reopen your learning passport and give you access to all your previously stored evidence.
-If you use a different email address you will be given a new Learning Passport and won’t be able to access your old one.
+If you later take out a new subscription please use the same email address you used for your lapsed subscription.
+This will reopen your portfolio and give you access to all your previously stored evidence.
+If you use a different email address you will be given a new portfolio and won’t be able to access your old one.

 ...gives you the confidence to be the best nurse you can be.
 Our online learning units, clinical practice articles, news and opinion stories, helps you increase your skills and knowledge and improves your practice.